hugary1995/raccoon/doc/content/install/index.md

 RACCOON is a perfect example of integration of multiple open source projects.

 - RACCOON is built upon [MOOSE](https://mooseframework.inl.gov/), an object oriented parallel FEM framework.
-- MOOSE is built upon [Libmesh](http://libmesh.github.io/), a C++ FEM library, to utilize its FEM basics.
+- MOOSE is built upon [libMesh](http://libmesh.github.io/), a C++ FEM library, to utilize its FEM basics.
-- Both MOOSE and Libmesh rely on many other tools, such as [PETSC](https://www.mcs.anl.gov/petsc/).
+- Both MOOSE and libMesh rely on many other tools, such as [PETSc](https://www.mcs.anl.gov/petsc/).

 Therefore, it can be complicated to get RACCOON to work.
 Fortunately, the installation process has been thought through and thoroughly tested.
-The installation process can be summarized in the following steps, each of which should only take a handful of commands:
+The installation process can be summarized in the following steps, each of which should only take a handful of commands.

-- Install environment packages
-- Clone RACCOON
-- Compile RACCOON
-- Test RACCOON

 ## 1. Install environment packages